GlasslabGames/Platform/servers/README.md

            4. 11211   Client interface (proxy)

 7. Setup your config overrides and email access

-   Copy 'Platform/scripts/sample.hydra.config.json' to '~/hydra.config.json'.
+   1. Copy 'Platform/scripts/sample.hydra.config.json' to '~/hydra.config.json'.

-   In the 'hydra.config.json' you placed in your root dir '~/', change <user> to your user account name in auth.email.transport:
+   2. In the 'hydra.config.json' you placed in your root dir '~/', change <user> to your user account name in auth.email.transport:
+        ```sh
         "auth": {
             "email": {
                  "from": "<accounts@glasslabgames.org>",
                  "transportMethod": "PICKUP",
                  "transport": "/Users/<user>/tmpmail"
              }
          }
+         ```

 8. Ensure that xcode is installed (used for building node_modules, must be up to date with OS-X)